awesee/leetcode/problems/data-stream-as-disjoint-intervals/README.md

 <p><b>Follow up:</b><br />
 What if there are lots of merges and the number of disjoint intervals are small compared to the data stream&#39;s size?</p>

+<p><strong>NOTE:</strong>&nbsp;input types have been changed on April 15, 2019.
+Please reset to default code definition to get new method signature.</p>

 ### Related Topics
   [[Binary Search Tree](https://github.com/openset/leetcode/tree/master/tag/binary-search-tree/README.md)]